Problem Solving and Search in Artificial Intelligence

 Course Structure:

-This course is combination of lectures and exercises.
-Exercises part consists on small project, which will be an implementation of a hybrid method that combines metaheuristic algorithms and constraint programming technique for a particular problem.
-Additionally, during the course discussion for solving of different logical problems and puzzles will be made.
-Proposals of students for discussions about problems for which they are interested are encouraged.
+This course is a combination of lectures and exercises.
+Students will implement constraint programming and metaheuristic techniques for a particular problem.
+Additionally, during the course different logical problems and puzzles will be discussed.
+Students are encouraged to introduce new problems during the lectures.

 Literature: